Winds Auditions

 We encourage you to play your audition on whichever instrument you feel most comfortable with, marching or concert.
 Accompaniment should not be used.

-To schedule an in-person audition on Tulane's campus, please reach out to Asst.
-Director of Bands Dylan Koester dkoester@tulane.edu.
+To schedule an in-person audition on Tulane's campus, or to submit digital audition materials, please reach out to Interim Director of Bands Dylan Koester dkoester@tulane.edu.

 Percussion Auditions